VictorFlikweert/iac_demo/README.md

 - Puppet (server with three agents installing `curl`)
 - Ansible using `ansible-pull` on three containers (`ansible-panelpc`, `ansible-qg-1`, `ansible-qg-2`)
 - Chef Infra Client (three local-mode clients matching the Ansible nodes)
+- Observability stack (Prometheus + Grafana scraping to watch the lab containers, node_exporter inside the Ansible and Salt nodes, salt-exporter via salt-api, and an Ansible callback pushing run metrics to Pushgateway)

 The compose file keeps configurations on the host so you can iterate quickly on states/manifests/playbooks/cookbooks without rebuilding containers.